Jestin James

 Offer and Benefit Disconnection

-Bank-linked discounts, cashback offers, and BNPL promotions were surfaced in isolation from each other.
+Bank-linked discounts, cashback offers, and instalment promotions were surfaced in isolation from each other.
 Customers had no unified view of what they could save, so most simply didn't try.

 03